 7. Oil Palm, the Money tree

-Well, oil palm (Elaeis guineensis) is not so “Borneo” but this native species of West Africa has blanketed nearly 20% of Sabah, the largest palm oil producing state in Malaysia.
-Now oil palm is a cash crop so it is quickly turning swaying coconut and banana trees of countryside into ugly palm.
-Palm oil also enters every corner of our lives, from soap, shampoo, cooking oil, chocolate, margarine, cosmetic, detergent to biofuel.
+Well, oil palm (Elaeis guineensis) is not so “Borneo”, but this native species of West Africa has blanketed nearly 20% of Sabah, the largest palm oil-producing state in Malaysia.
+Now, oil palm is a cash crop, so it is quickly turning swaying coconut and banana trees of the countryside into ugly palms.
+Palm oil also enters every corner of our lives, from soap, shampoo, cooking oil, chocolate, margarine, cosmetics, detergents, and biofuel.

 Pic: forest engulfed by oil palm

 To be fair, the yield of oil palm per hectare is 10 times more than soybean and sunflower.
-The crop itself doesn’t cause any problem, only the way how it is planted is earning it a bad name among environmentalists, for example, open burning, deforestation, hill clearing and encroachment to riparian reserve.
-Anyway, now the government, NGOs and plantation owners are willing to work together to ensure sustainable and environmentally-friendly practices are in place for this crop.
+The crop itself doesn’t cause any problem, only the way it is planted is earning it a bad name among environmentalists, for example, open burning, deforestation, hill clearing, and encroachment into riparian reserves.
+Anyway, now the government, NGOs, and plantation owners are willing to work together to ensure sustainable and environmentally-friendly practices are in place for this crop.

 Pic: elephants (right) roaming near a deforested hill